AvanzaBank/astrix/README.md

 Service binding is done in three steps.
 1. Asterix discovers a provider of a given service, typically using the service-registry.
-2. Asterix uses information retrieved from discovery to identifies what mechanism, "ServiceComponent", to use to bind to the given service provider
+2. Asterix uses information retrieved from discovery to identifies what mechanism, `ServiceComponent`, to use to bind to the given service provider
 3. Asterix uses the ServiceCompnonent and to bind to the given provider

 It's also possible to locate providers without using the service-registry, for instance using configuration.